Using good examples in IELTS essays

 - Many of the “studies” that students invent are CRAZY.
 They are obviously fake and are therefore NOT CONVINCING at all.
 Any good examiner will simply ignore them as they are not relevant.

 - Inventing examples to support your ideas means that you can end up making arguments that have NO SENSE.
 Seriously, when you are generating examples, you should ask yourself: What have I seen or heard or experienced that makes me want to give this example?
 When you invent studies and statistics, you skip this step and, therefore, you never “test” your argument.
 The result?
 You can arrive at some very strange conclusions.
 Recently, I have seen a “system” to building paragraphs that goes like this: 1) Give argument 2) Invent study to prove argument 3) state how fake study proves initial argument.
 For many students this might seem like a simple way to build a paragraphs, but time and time again I see it end in disaster.
 Why?
 Well, what happens if your FIRST ARGUMENT is simply not true?

 There are some who argue that the main reason why Macdonald’s is very popular is that it is healthy.
 In a recent study, 70% of people who ate at least twice a week in the restaurant reported losing more than 10kg over the course of a year.
 Therefore, it is vital that everybody eats fast food.

 Can you see the problem?
-If you don’t test your ideas by thinking of REAL examples, you can end up with paragraph that make crazy claims that are not convincing and will therefore score very low for TR.
+If you don’t test your ideas by thinking of REAL examples, you can end up with paragraphs that make crazy claims and will therefore score very low for TR.
 Never run the risk of telling me McDonald’s is healthy!!!!

 Firstly, there are physiological differences between men and women.
 Men are stronger which means that have an advantage when doing jobs which involve intense physical work men.
 For instance, it is well known that THE MAJORITY of construction work is done by men.